matm/jQuery-File-Upload-Wiki/Multiple-File-Input-Fields-in-one-Form.md

+# Multiple File Input Fields in one Form

 The plugin can be applied to a form with multiple file input fields out of the box.
 The files are sent to the server with the parameter name of the file input field clicked by the user.